Mobile SEO: A Guide to Mobile Optimization

 Mobile optimization is the process of ensuring that visitors who access your site from mobile devices have an experience optimized for the device.

-Every year people spend more and more time on their mobile devices and tablets, but many websites still aren't designed to account for different screen sizes and load times.
-Mobile optimization takes a look at site design, site structure, page speed, and more to make sure you're not inadvertently turning mobile visitors away.
+Every year people spend more and more time on their mobile devices and tablets, but many websites still aren’t designed to account for different screen sizes and load times.
+With the increasing mobile usage, it is essential to ensure websites are optimized for better performance across devices.
+Mobile optimization takes a look at site design, site structure, SEO Best Practices for Page Speed page, and more to make sure you’re not inadvertently turning mobile visitors away.

 Mobile SEO Best Practices